edadkins-google/acm-multi-repo-kustomize-sample/README.md

 ### Provision GCP services

-Run the `run.sh` helper script with the `-c` flag to provision the following services in your GCP project:
+Run the `provision.sh` helper script with the `-c` flag to provision the following services in your GCP project:
 - Three GKE clusters (dev-cluster, preprod-cluster, prod-cluster-lon)
 - Register the clusters to the GKE Hub
 - Enable and configure ACM for the clusters